 3. Amendments to the Bylaws.
 The Bylaws may be altered, amended or repealed and new Bylaws adopted upon the vote of two-thirds of the members of the Advisory Board present and voting at a duly constituted meeting, provided that notice off such proposed action, including the content thereof, be included in the call for the meeting.

 4. Financial Controls.
-Each Officer and/or Director must have the approval of two other Directors before spending any amount over $250.00, and the approval of a majority of the Advisory Committee for any amount over $500.00.
+Each Officer must have the approval of two other Officers before spending any amount over $500.00, and the approval of a majority of the Advisory Committee for any amount over $1000.00.
 The approval may be obtained by e-mail, with a printed copy of the correspondence to be kept with the Corporation’s financial records.
 The proposed expenditure shall be deemed to have received the prior approval of the Executive and Advisory Boards if and to the extent that it is included in the operating budget for the then current fiscal year.
+The exception is the $2000 seed money given to the Feminisms and Rhetorics conference organizers.

 5. Control of Articles of Incorporation.
 If there is a conflict between these Bylaws and any of the provisions of the Articles of Incorporation, the Articles of Incorporation shall control.

-I, Nancy Myers, the duly elected, qualified and acting President of The Coalition of Women Scholars in the History of Rhetoric and Composition, do hereby certify that the foregoing are the Bylaws of The Coalition of Women Scholars in the History of Rhetoric and Composition, adopted by the Executive Board by action taken as of the ________ day of _____________, 20___.
+I, Tarez Graban, the duly elected, qualified and acting President of The Coalition of Feminist Scholars in the History of Rhetoric and Composition, do hereby certify that the foregoing are the Bylaws of The Coalition of Women Scholars in the History of Rhetoric and Composition, adopted by the Executive Board by action taken as of the 1 day of October, 2019.